 As a major actor in the global scene, Europe has a key role to play in the transition towards resilient, equitable and sustainable agri-food systems.
-Major shifts are needed to reduce food consumption and waste in Europe, as well as in our production systems and their external footprint.
+Major shifts are needed to reduce the impact of food consumption and waste in Europe, as well as of our production systems, including their external footprint.

 What is WWF doing?WWF believes that European policies can be instrumental in the transition to truly sustainable food and farming systems.
 Currently, our focus is on the Common Agricultural Policy (CAP), one of the EU’s oldest, most influential, most debated and most costly policies.

 WWF is campaigning to achieve a CAP that benefits farmers and rural communities, and produces a variety of healthy and nutritious food for people, while protecting our finite natural resources in Europe and globally.

 A major reform of the CAP is urgently needed, and to achieve this, WWF is:

 - engaging a wide variety of organisations, businesses & the public in the debate of the Future of the CAP, and most notably in the Public Consultation launched by the European Commission;

 - working with key stakeholders and farmers organisations who agree that the current CAP policy is neither fair nor sustainable, and are willing to engage in a deep reform;